Synix4Life/Synix4Life/README.md

 # 💯 Welcome to my profile
 - Computer Science Student at TU Darmstadt ⚡<br>
-- Using Linux Mint Cinnamon 🍀<br>
+- Using Linux Mint 🍀<br>
-- Coding for fun and for university 📜<br>
+- Coding for fun + university 📜<br>
-- Student Assistant for the module "Introduction to Programming I" 🔥
+- Student Assistant for the module "Introduction to Programming II" ✏️
 - Speaking German (native language) 🇩🇪 , English (~C1) 🇺🇸, nowing some bits about other languages
 - Casually enjoying gaming & speedcubing (visit https://www.worldcubeassociation.org/persons/2019LANG04 )😂
-- I like my car! 🚗
+- On the side car- detailer & painter with a friend 🔥

 ---